-This course focuses on the study of change particularly as it relates to promoting healthy eating and nutritional health among individuals and populations.
-Students will examine change theories and strategies from the perspective of both influencing individual behaviours and creating health enhancing social and physical environments.
-Prerequisite: credit for all courses in the first three years of the human nutrition program sequence.
+This capstone course focuses on the study of change, particularly as it relates to promoting and supporting healthy eating and nutritional health among individuals and population groups.
+Students will learn about various theories of change and their applications to effecting individual and social change for the purpose of enhancing nutritional aspects of health and wellness.
+Prerequisites: HNU 365 and credit for all courses in first two year of the HNU program sequence.
 Three credits.